arkency/posts/posts/2024-06-13-how-to-add-index-to-big-table-of-your-rails-app.md

 publish: true
 ---

-# How to add index to big table of your Rails app
+# How to add index to a big table of your Rails app
 When your application is successful, some of the tables can grow pretty big — I’m looking at you *users* table.
 If you’re curious enough, you periodically check how your database performs.
 If any slow query pops up in the metrics, there’s a great chance that some index is missing.

 <!-- more -->